-SENSE Sign School
+Sense Sign School

-Launched during lockdown, the campaign invited people to sign-up to receive a series of British Sign Language lessons delivered via email.
+The best way to build connection with Sense’s new audience would be through British Sign Language and a lesson in ‘communication’.
+Launched during lockdown, the campaign invited people to sign-up to receive a series of BSL lessons delivered via email.
 The teacher, and star of the campaign, was 15-year-old Tyrese (formally known as Mr. Tyrese), who Sense has supported for many years.

 A top-class result

 The opportunity for self-growth amongst an audience in lockdown resonated powerfully.
 We broke the total campaign target in the first week alone, achieving 8,000 sign ups.
 By the end of the campaign we had amassed 41,000 sign ups which was 500% over target.
 The campaign gained national coverage with Tyrese featured on major news outlets such as BBC, Sky, ITV and Channel 5.